-Interscholastic tennis coaches MUST obtain the proper certifications from the Ohio Department of Education (ODE) to coach interscholastic tennis.
+You must obtain the proper certifications from the Ohio Department of Education to coach interscholastic tennis.
+Speak with your athletic director.

-The athletic director, a boy's tennis head coach approved by the governing board of the school, or an approved assistant coach must view the online rules presentation for a team/individual to participate in the OHSAA postseason tournament.
-The deadline date for reviewing the meeting without consequence/penalty is included in this manual.
+The athletic director, a tennis head coach or assistant coach must review the online rules meeting for a team/individual to participate in the OHSAA postseason tournament.
+The deadline date for reviewing a meeting without penalty is included in this manual.